 Take for example;

-Here is a true story of how high Real Estate is affecting everything and everybody.
+Here is a true story of how high Real Estate is

 As you’re going north to cottage country, you veer to the right off the main highway, through a clearing of tall pine trees, and nestled in this glade is a very well-kept community-living trailer park.